princeton-genomics/GO-Tools/README.md

 The Gene Ontology (GO) project seeks to describe how genes encode biological functions using formal ontologies with a controlled vocabulary of terms and gene product annotations from GO Consortium members and other contributors.
 Generally, data is presented as a file describing the ontology (ie. gene_ontology.obo) and other files containing the species-specific annotations provided some database/project (ie. gene_association.pombase).
 Please see the [Gene Ontology Consortium](http://geneontology.org) and other sources in the [link section](#links) for more information.

-Most of these tools depend on the [GO::TermFinder](http://search.cpan.org/dist/GO-TermFinder/) perl module by Gavin Sherlock and Shuai Weng at Stanford University and the **GO::View** perl module written by Shuai Weng.
+Most of these tools depend on the [GO::TermFinder](http://search.cpan.org/dist/GO-TermFinder/) perl module by Gavin Sherlock and Shuai Weng at Stanford University and the **GO::View** perl module written by Shuai Weng (also distributed with GO::TermFinder).
 GO::TermFinder is described in **GO::TermFinder--open source software for accessing Gene Ontology information and finding significantly enriched Gene Ontology terms associated with a list of genes., Boyle et al, Bioinformatics (2004)**, available at [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/15297299).

 These tools are made publicly available through the [GMOD Project](http://www.gmod.org/).